 CATAAlliance submitted a creative Resilience and Rebound Proposal for this very solution in April.
 338 members of parliament have received this simple like CERB data solution that uses government audited data to boost liquidity for new market opportunities, GDP, R&D creation and jobs.

-We have offered additional solutions and advised Minister Chrystia Freeland that CATA stands by ready to help.
+We have offered additional solutions to Minister Ng and advised Minister Chrystia Freeland that CATA stands by ready to help.

 August 8, 2020

 Kim highlights takeaways from Base Camp and Camp II of Reaching Your Everest – A Sales Journey webinar series.
 Fast growth, revenue from big deals, new customer problems, knowing your customer, planning your route to the big deal, relationship plans for the buying organization.
 Coming up – Camp III – the Buyer’s Journey.